dotnet/docs-aspire/docs/azure/integrations-overview.md

 builder.Build().Run();
 ```

-> [!TIP]
-> By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating Azure resources dynamically during application startup.
+By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating Azure resources dynamically during application startup.
+For more information, see [Local provisioning and `Azure.Provisioning`](#local-provisioning-and-azureprovisioning).

 #### Reference Bicep files